KNRROHIT509/Classification-Of-Iris-Flowers-Using-Various-Machine-Learning-Models/README.md

                                             * SVM: 0.983974 (0.032083)
    In this case, we can see that it looks like Support Vector Machines (SVM) has the largest estimated accuracy score at about 0.98 or 98%.
 We can also create a plot of the model evaluation results and compare the spread and the mean accuracy of each model.
 There is a population of accuracy measures for each algorithm because each algorithm was evaluated 10 times (via 10 fold-cross validation).A useful way to compare the samples of results for each algorithm is to create a box and whisker plot for each distribution and compare the distributions.

+**6. Make Predictions**
+We must choose an algorithm to use to make predictions.The results in the previous section suggest that the SVM was perhaps the most accurate model.
+We will use this model as our final model.Now we want to get an idea of the accuracy of the model on our validation set.This will give us an independent final check on the accuracy of the best model.
+It is valuable to keep a validation set just in case you made a slip during training, such as overfitting to the training set or a data leak.
+Both of these issues will result in an overly optimistic result.

+   **6.1 Make Predictions**
+   We can fit the model on the entire training dataset and make predictions on the validation dataset.

+   **6.2 Evaluate Predictions**
+   We can evaluate the predictions by comparing them to the expected results in the validation set, then calculate classification accuracy, as well as a confusion matrix and a classification report.